cuplv/brbo/artifacts/sas21/README.txt

 ### Run brbo on custom `*.java` files

-We enforce syntactic restriction on the `*.java` files that brbo accepts for simpler implementation.
+We enforce syntactic restriction on the `*.java` files that brbo accepts (for simpler implementation).
 Thus, brbo will throw exceptions (with hopefully useful information about which syntactic restriction is violated), if a `*.java` file is not acceptable.

 See examples of acceptable `*.java` files under `/home/sas-artifact-41/brbo-impl/src/main/java/brbo/benchmarks` (and also see how to specify upper bounds).